badicsalex/json_schema_to_c/README.md

 // js2c-end
 ```

-The `js2c-start` amd `js2c-end` tags are not required, but they are useful because they to tell JS2C to prune this function if unused.
+The `js2c-start` amd `js2c-end` tags are not required, but they are useful because they tell JS2C to prune this function if unused (the section name should be the same as the function name defined by `js2cParseFunction`).
+You can also define code sections with the name you want, and then reference them by the `(needs: ..., ..., ...)` syntax to create a dependency graph.

 ### Custom logger